February 2004 Nabire earthquakes: Earthquakes

-According to the United States Geological Survey, the February 5 earthquake was the result of shallow oblique normal faulting on or near a transform fault.
-A focal mechanism of the event indicate it occurred on either a near-vertical right-lateral strike-slip fault trending southeast-northwest, or on a shallower left-lateral fault striking towards the northeast, parallel to the regional plate boundary.
-The February 7 earthquake was the result of shallow strike-slip faulting in approximately the same fault area.
-Rupture during the second earthquake occurred on either a left-lateral east-west oriented fault or a right-lateral fault trending north-south.
+According to the United States Geological Survey, the 6 February earthquake was the result of shallow oblique-normal faulting on or near a transform fault.
+A focal mechanism of the event indicates it occurred on either a near-vertical right-lateral strike-slip fault trending southeast–northwest, or on a shallower left-lateral fault striking towards the northeast, parallel to the regional plate boundary.
+The 7 February earthquake was the result of shallow strike-slip faulting in approximately the same fault area.
+Rupture during the second earthquake occurred on either a left-lateral east–west oriented fault or a right-lateral fault trending north–south.

 The earthquakes struck along the transform fault boundary which separates the Birds Head and the Maoke plates.
 The east-northeast trending boundary accommodates approximately 80 mm/yr of left-lateral motion.
-While the February 7 earthquake slightly oblique to this orientation, the east-west plane of its focal mechanism is more consistent with motion along this plate boundary.
+While the February 7 earthquake slightly oblique to this orientation, the east–west plane of its focal mechanism is more consistent with motion along this plate boundary.
+The 6 February earthquake was felt at Nabire with a maximum Mercalli intensity of VI (Strong), while the 7 February event had a maximum intensity of X (Extreme).